HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site.md

 ## Short description

-Launch a simple site at beta.grants.gov that provides static, informational content about the Simpler Grants.gov initiative.
+Launch a simple site at simpler.grants.gov that provides static, informational content about the Simpler Grants.gov initiative.

 ## Goals